beratnev/cloves/SECURITY.md

 ## Reporting a Vulnerability

-Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.
+Please report security vulnerabilities through public GitHub issues, discussions, or pull requests.
-Instead, please report them privately by emailing the maintainer.

 You should expect a response within 48 hours.
 If the issue is confirmed, a patch will be released as soon as possible.